erdg/lol-picolisp/EXPLAIN.md

 : (pretty F)
 -> ... another giant wall of spaced out text ...
 ```
 Now scroll up a bit... and scroll some more - as mentioned before, the _entire_ LOLFORTH system is one giant `job` environment / closure.
 Even better - the forth `dict` is a singly linked list of these job environments / closures (created by `typ!`).
 One forth word points to the previous, chains of words nested to hell and back, held together by a bunch of ridiculous macros.
-And somehow it all works. :rofl: :rofl: :rofl:
+And somehow it all works. :rofl: